i-k-anonymous/CV-Fellowship/pytorch/readme.md

 We will start out by re-implementing our iris network, to get you familiar with PyTorch syntax.
 Follow the steps in `iris.ipynb`.

+### Step Two

+Now that you have gotten acquainted with how PyTorch works, we will now construct a network that previously pushed the limits of our micrograd system: MNIST digit recognition.
+Complete the `mnist.ipynb` notebook.

+### Step Three

+Finally, we can touch on some computer vision techniques that are truly state of the art.
+We will implement an EfficientNet, a modern CNN that is in use in many real-world deployments, from phones to self-driving cars.
+Follow the steps listed in `cnn.ipynb`.